 Ken Muse

-The New Site
+Introducing My New Blog Site

 Earlier this year, I decided that it was time to move to blogging directly on my own site.
 Part of the reason was to have a bit more flexibility on posting.
 As many of you know, I generally post directly to Wintellect.com.
 It’s a great way to reach a broader technical audience and to be associated with some of the brightest minds in the industry.
 That said, it’s not always the best place for a post like this one – something a bit less technical and a bit more personal.